 In this example, column A contains cells that have the Geography data type.
 The icon indicates this.
 This data type is connected to an online source that contains more information.
 Columns B and C are extracting that information.
 Specifically, the values for population, and gasoline price are getting extracted from the Geography data type in column A.

 Although it's not required, we recommend creating an Excel table.
-Select any cell in your data and go to Insert > Table.
 Later on, this will make extracting online information easier.
+To create a table, go to Insert > Table.

-On the Data tab, click either Stocks or Geography.
+With the cells still selected, go to the Data tab, and then click either Stocks or Geography.

 Note: If you see instead of an icon, then Excel is having a hard time matching your text with data in our online sources.
 Correct any spelling mistakes and when you press Enter, Excel will do its best to find matching information.
 Or, click and a selector pane will appear.
 Search for data using a keyword or two, choose the data you want, and then click Select.